mayerwin/bontact/readme.txt

 http://www.youtube.com/watch?v=FFsJ31Q2dI8

-Widget Options on Your Site:
+*Widget Options on Your Site*

 * Callback – After visitors enter their phone number (landline or mobile, from anywhere in the world), they’re automatically called back within seconds and connected with you.
 This call is free for visitors.
 * Live Chat – Visitors can initiate a chat with with you in real time.
 * Text Message - Visitors can send a free international text message to your phone.
 You can reply to them directly, without international fees.
 * Email – Visitors fill out a form that’s sent directly to your inbox.

-Live Chat Options in Your Dashboard:
+*Live Chat Options in Your Dashboard*

 * Invite visitors to a live chat session
 * Easily manage all ongoing chats
 * Reply to visitor-initiated chats